TylerPohn/collab-canvas/docs/demo-script.md

 ## Opening (15 seconds)

 "I'm Tyler Pohn and this is my CollabCanvas built with React, Konva.js, and Firebase.
+Deployed to vercel.

 ## Authentication & Setup (20 seconds)

-"First, let me show you the authentication flow.
-Users sign in with Google OAuth, and their display names and avatars are immediately visible to other collaborators.
-The presence system tracks who's online in real-time, which we'll see in a minute."
+"We use Google OAuth, and once you log in display name and avatar is immediately visible to other collaborators.

 _[Show login page, then switch to canvas]_

 ## Core Canvas Features (45 seconds)

 "Here's our main canvas interface.
-We have a large, infinite workspace with smooth pan and zoom capabilities.
-The toolbar provides four essential tools: select, rectangle, circle, and text.
+We have a large, infinite workspace with smooth pan and zoom.

-Let me demonstrate the shape creation workflow:

-- Select the rectangle tool and click-drag to create shapes
-- Switch to circle tool for circular elements
-- Use the text tool to add labels
-- The select tool allows you to move, resize, and rotate any object

-Notice the real-time visual feedback - every action is smooth and responsive, maintaining 60 FPS even with multiple objects."
+\*demo each tool

 _[Create several shapes, demonstrate transformations]_

-## Real-Time Collaboration (60 seconds)
+## Real-Time Collaboration (45 seconds)

-"This is where CollabCanvas truly shines.
-Let me open this same canvas on another device to show you the multiplayer experience.

-_[Switch to second browser/device]_

-Watch what happens when I create a shape on the other device... _[create shape]_ ...it appears instantly on this screen.
-Now let me move this circle... _[move shape]_ ...and you can see the movement is synchronized in real-time.

 The presence system shows live cursors with user names.

-See how my cursor appears on both screens as I move around?
-This gives collaborators immediate awareness of who's working where.
+-Demo log in with moblin and creating shape on other device

-The firebase updates to a cursor's coordinates are debounced in the UI such that it won't update until the cursor stops moving.
-I blew up my free tier tracking moving cursors, so it'll remain like this for now.
+We debounce cursor location updates until the cursor stops moving.
+It even tracks slow moving cursors, but I blew up my free tier with more aggeressive tracking, so it'll remain like this for now.

-Let me demonstrate simultaneous editing - I'll resize a shape on both devices at the same time... _[create shapes simultaneously]_ ...and watch how the system handles concurrent updates without conflicts.

-The 'last write wins' conflict resolution ensures data consistency while maintaining the collaborative experience."
+We use a 'last write wins' conflict resolution for simultaneous edits
+\*demo simultaneous edit

 _[Show presence list, cursor movement, simultaneous editing]_